MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganization.md

     - `[SquareLogoDarkRelativeUrl <String>]`: A relative URL for the squareLogoDark property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
 Read-only.
     - `[SquareLogoRelativeUrl <String>]`: A relative URL for the squareLogo property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
 Read-only.
     - `[UsernameHintText <String>]`: A string that shows as the hint in the username textbox on the sign-in screen.
 This text must be a Unicode, without links or code, and can't exceed 64 characters.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.

-CERTIFICATEBASEDAUTHCONFIGURATION <IMicrosoftGraphCertificateBasedAuthConfiguration\[]>: Navigation property to manage certificate-based authentication configuration.
+`CERTIFICATEBASEDAUTHCONFIGURATION <IMicrosoftGraphCertificateBasedAuthConfiguration[]>`: Navigation property to manage certificate-based authentication configuration.
 Only a single instance of certificateBasedAuthConfiguration can be created in the collection.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CertificateAuthorities <IMicrosoftGraphCertificateAuthority[]>]`: Collection of certificate authorities which creates a trusted certificate chain.
     - `[Certificate <Byte[]>]`: Required.
 The base64 encoded string representing the public certificate.
     - `[CertificateRevocationListUrl <String>]`: The URL of the certificate revocation list.